-Young Women in Computing Program (YWiC) is an outreach initiative developed with the vision to increase the participation in computer science (CS) activities and exposure for all students in NM.
-YWiC is housed in the Department of Computer Science at New Mexico State University and focuses on multidimensional program components such as in-school presentations, after-school programs, state-wide competitions, social networking, forums and conferences, plus teacher-program collaborations that will leverage the available resources across opportunities.
+Young Women in Computing Program (YWiC) is an outreach initiative developed with the vision to increase the interest and participation in computer science (CS) through exposure and exploration.
+YWiC is apart of the Department of Computer Science at New Mexico State University and focuses on multidimensional program components such as in-school presentations, after-school programs, statewide competitions, social networking, forums, summer camp intensives, and conferences.

-YWiC provides year-round educational activities using hands-on experiences in beginning coding and object-oriented programming.
-YWiC hosts visitors to NMSU for one-hour workshops.
+Currently, YWiC provides year-round educational activities using hands-on experiences in beginning coding and object-oriented programming.
 We host over 60 workshops each year, to both young women and men, in grades 5-12.
 Our workshops focus on bringing awareness to the vast array of computer science careers, the computer science college majors, and how students can get involved with computer science activities right here in the community.
 If you would like to schedule a visit with our Outreach Team, or plan a visit to NMSU, please contact email@example.com or call (575) 646-4451.
 You can also visit the following links to fill out the request forms:

 Navigate through the about pages to learn more.